Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Results and discussion

-The thus constructed surface phase diagrams are displayed in Fig.~\ref{fig:SurfPhaseDiags}.
-Each colored area shows the respective surface phase that has the lowest Gibbs energy for these chemical potentials and that is thus the thermodynamically most stable surface for these conditions.
-For the surfaces in vacuum, the disordered phases emerge as the most stable ones at low Al/Ca chemical potentials, which correspond to Al/Ca poor conditions (e.g. low Al/Ca concentrations in the bulk).
-Due to the low chemical potentials the surface solute concentration is low.
+Next we construct the surface phase diagrams (Fig.~\ref{fig:SurfPhaseDiags}).
+In these diagrams we include also the disordered surface phase (Eq.~\ref{eq:disorder}).
+Each colored area shows the respective surface phase that has the lowest Gibbs energy for a given range of chemical potentials.
+Since Al is a strong anti-segregant, the Al surface phase diagram shows only phases with sub-surface occupation.
+For the surfaces in vacuum at 500 K, the disordered phase emerges as the most stable one at low Al/Ca chemical potentials, which correspond to Al/Ca poor conditions (e.g. low Al/Ca concentrations in the bulk).
+At low chemical potential $\mu_{\rm X}$, it is energetically unfavorable for solutes to go from bulk to the surface, resulting in low surface solute concentrations.
 As a consequence, the interaction between substituted solute atoms at the surface is small and configurational entropy wins over remaining (small) interactions.
-For Ca, going to higher chemical potentials, a c$(3 \times 3)$ structure with $\Theta=1/3$\,ML coverage and at even higher potentials a structure with a coverage of $\Theta=5/9$\,ML become stable.
-We also see that already at a temperature of 500\,K, as considered here, entropy becomes important and significantly lowers the surface energy compared to the clean surface without segregation (green line with $\Theta=0$).
+It should be noted that though the energies of the solute free ($\theta=0$) surfaces (blue line) appear to be identical to that of the disordered phases (orange line) at low chemical potentials in Fig. \ref{fig:SurfPhaseDiags}, the energy of the latter is lower.
+The energy differences of the two phases are small because the corresponding solute coverages $\theta$ are very low ($<$ 10$^{-4}$).
+Nevertheless, the energy of the disordered phase in the vicinity of $\theta =0$ is indeed below that of the ordered one, as shown in Fig. \ref{fig:CE}.
+For Ca, going to higher chemical potentials, a c$(3 \times 3)$ structure with $\theta=1/3$\,ML coverage (see Figure 4) and at even higher potentials a structure with a coverage of $\theta=2/3$\,ML become stable.
+We also see that already at a temperature of 500\,K, as considered here, the configurational entropy makes the disordered phase the thermodynamically favorable one at low coverages (between 0 and 1/3) as well as at higher coverages (between 1/3 and 2/3).

-For Al segregation a very different behavior is observed.
-As shown already in Fig.~\ref{fig:ConvexHull_vac}, surface structures with Al in the top surface layer are energetically less stable than those with Al in the second layer.
-The fact that the energy in the second layer remains almost unaffected when increasing the Al coverage, except for extreme high coverages with close to 80\,\% Al, implies that the solute energy in this layer is close to that in Mg bulk.
-It also indicates that the solute-solute interaction is small.
-Al thus shows a strong antisegregation effect on Mg surfaces resulting in Al surface concentrations that are lower than the ones in Mg bulk.

-Since for Al the most stable surfaces are the ones in the second layer, which do not show any tendency for ordering, we show for this alloying element a metastable surface phase diagram.
-This diagram contains exclusively surface structures with Al in the top surface layer.
-It shows only the disordered phase and a single ordered structure consisting of a full Al monolayer.